Leafwing-Studios/leafwing-website/content/blog/skeptics-guide-to-machine-learning/index.md

 Your company *can't* be left behind.

 Unfortunately, you work at a company that makes video games.
 Or meeting software.
 Or does consumer banking.
-You don't have any clue how to actually build "an AI", or how to integrate it into your product in a way that actually makes it better.
+You don't have any clue how to actually build "an AI" or how to integrate it into your product in a way that actually makes it better.

 Fortunately for you, machine learning experts at Google have developed an [excellent set of guidelines](https://developers.google.com/machine-learning/guides/rules-of-ml) that anyone can understand.
 The most important of these is sometimes called "the first law of machine learning", and it is very simple:
 **don't do machine learning.**

-## You're Still Here?
+## You're still here?

 Unfortunately, if you're still reading this post, you don't have the power to change this decree.
 Or maybe you weren't convinced, and *really* want to do machine learning anyways.